 The process to register your vehicle is different for each state; therefore we recommend visiting your state’s DMV website for up-to-date information on how to register your vehicle.
-You can also visit SEMA Action Network‘s website for more information.
+You can also visit SEMA Action Network‘s website for more information about titling and registration.

 The licensing process takes years for each body shell.
 Every body shell we manufacture has to follow meticulous standards and procedures set by GM/Saab, FCA and Ford.
 The bodies we decide to produce go through an extensive selection process based on popularity and demand.